 - medial epicondylitis

 - anterior cruciate ligament tear

 Grading of musculotendinous injury

-- grade 3: complete tear: complete rupture of musculotendinous junction, mostly with retraction
+- grade 3 (complete tear): complete rupture of the musculotendinous junction, mostly with retraction

 - 1. Bencardino JT, Rosenberg ZS, Brown RR et-al. Traumatic musculotendinous injuries of the knee: diagnosis with MR imaging.
 Radiographics.
 2000;20 Spec No (suppl 1): S103-20.
 Radiographics (full text) - Pubmed citation